45th Reunion

 Pre-Reunion Class Tours

-Classmates have organized several tours for those arriving earlier on Thursday:
+Classmates have organized several tours for those arriving earlier on Thursday.
+Most have limited capacity.
+See HR1981.org for details and to sign up.

 To explore on your own, check the individual Harvard Museums for their hours, exhibits, and tours, or go to Harvard Visitor Center to register for University walking tours.
 Please note: you must coordinate your own transportation to these tours.